-Eric and I have been talking a lot lately about our cross-training and body conditioning efforts and how they impact our dance.
+We have been talking a lot lately about our cross-training and body conditioning efforts and how they impact our dance.
 This post is about conditioning your body, in which we explore various posture or movement issues and the exercises that will help correct them.

-Sometimes our bodies actually inhibit our good posture.
+sometimes our bodies actually inhibit our good posture

 While we are always finding ways to correct our posture, many times a day, everyday, we realize that sometimes our bodies actually inhibit our good posture, because they are weak in some places, too tight in others, and maybe even too flexible.
 Today we are going to look specifically at the lumbar spine (that’s the low back), since it is often the source of spinal postural problems and for many of us, pain.

 So here is the region considered the lumbar spine, which naturally has about a 30-35% angle extending from the sacrum:

 The natural inward curvature of our low back is technically called lordosis.
 Often, the lordosis is exaggerated, in which case, it is referred to as hyperlordosis.
 Most lumbar spine problems come from either a natural hyperlordosis, a deliberately exaggerated one, the over correction of lordosis, and pelvic misalignment.
 We’ll look at all of these more closely below.